xiph/flac/man/flac.md

  	-T do, and so one of them requires its own dash.
 	This command line takes the track -4.wav as input; its filename starts with a dash, so it needs the \-- to keep the encoder from taking the "4" as an option.
 All options must go before the --:
 	It will overwrite any Track04.flac already present, encode with highest compression preset, decode to verify that it matches, and a tag will be added.

 Some common **decoding** tasks using flac:

 `flac --decode abc.flac` or `flac -d abc.flac`
 :	Decode abc.flac to abc.wav. abc.flac is not deleted.
-NOTE: Without
+If abc.wav is
+	already present, the process will exit with an error instead of overwriting; use --force / -f to force overwrite.
-	-d it would mean to re-encode abc.flac to abc.flac (see above) and would err out because abc.flac already exists.
+	NOTE: A mere flac abc.flac *without --decode or its shortform -d*, would mean to re-encode abc.flac to abc.flac (see above), and that command would err out because abc.flac already exists.

 `flac -d --force-aiff-format abc.flac` or `flac -d -o abc.aiff abc.flac` :	Two different ways of decoding abc.flac to abc.aiff (AIFF format).
-	abc.flac is not deleted. -d -o could be concatenated to -do.
+	abc.flac is not deleted. -d -o could be shortened to -do.
- 	The decoder can force other output formats, see the options below.
+ 	The decoder can force other output formats, or different versions
+	of the WAVE/AIFF formats, see the options below.

-`flac -d --keep-foreign-metadata-if-present abc.flac` :	FLAC files can store non-audio chunks of input WAVE/AIFF/RF64/W64
+`flac -d --keep-foreign-metadata-if-present abc.flac` :	If the FLAC file has non-audio chunks stored from the original
+	input file, this option will restore both audio and non-audio.
-	files.
-If there are such chunks stored, the decoder will select output format accordingly and restore both audio and non-audio.
+	The chunks will reveal the original file type, and the decoder will select output format and output file extension accordingly
+	- note that this is not compatible with forcing a particular output format except if it coincides with the original, as the decoder cannot transcode non-audio between formats.
 	If there are no such chunks stored, it will decode to abc.wav.
-   	The related option \--keep-foreign-metadata will instead exit
-    	with an error if no such non-audio chunks are found.
+	The related option \--keep-foreign-metadata will instead exit with an error if no such non-audio chunks are found.

 `flac -d -F abc.flac`
 :	Decode abc.flac to abc.wav and don't abort if errors are found
 	(useful for recovering as much as possible from corrupted files).

 # OPTIONS